PCF-GAN: generating sequential data via the characteristic function of measures on the path space: Introduction

 We summarize key contributions of this work below: \begin{itemize} \item proposing a new metric for the distributions on the path space via PCF; \item providing theoretical proofs for analytic properties of the proposed loss metric which benefit GAN training; \item introducing a novel PCF-GAN to generate $\&$ reconstruct time series simultaneously; and \item reporting substantial empirical results validating the out-performance of our approach, compared with several state-of-the-art GANs with different loss functions on various time series generation and reconstruction tasks. \end{itemize} \textbf{Related work}.
-Given the wide practical usages of, and challenges for, synthesising realistic time series (\cite{assefa2020generating,bellovin2019privacy}), various approaches are proposed to improve the quality of GANs for synthetic time series generation (see, \textit{e.g.}, \cite{esteban2017real, yoon2019time,xu2020cot}).
-COT-GAN in \cite{xu2020cot} shares a similar philosophy with PCF-GAN by introducing a novel discriminator based on causal optimal transport, which can be seen as an improved variant of the Sinkhorn divergence tailored to sequential data.
-TimeGAN (\cite{yoon2019time}) shares a similar auto-encoder structure, which improves the quality of the generator and enables time series reconstruction.
-However, the reconstruction and generation modules of TimeGAN are separated in contrast to the PCF-GAN, whereas it has the additional stepwise supervised loss and the discriminative loss.
+Given the wide practical use of, and challenges for, realistic time series synthesis (\cite{assefa2020generating,bellovin2019privacy}), various approaches are proposed to improve the quality of GANs for synthetic time series generation.
+Several works, \emph{e.g.}, \cite{xu2020cot, yoon2019time, remlinger2022conditional}, are devoted to improving the discriminator of GANs to be better suited to distributions induced by time series.
+Among them, COT-GAN in \cite{xu2020cot} shares a similar philosophy with PCF-GAN by introducing a novel discriminator based on causal optimal transport (which can be seen as an improved variant of the Sinkhorn divergence tailored to sequential data), while TimeGAN (\cite{yoon2019time}) shares a similar auto-encoder structure, which improves the generator's quality and enables time series reconstruction.
+Unlike PCF-GAN, the reconstruction and generation modules of TimeGAN are separated, whereas it has additional stepwise supervised loss and discriminative loss.
+In a different vein, CEGEN\cite{remlinger2022conditional}, GT-GAN \cite{jeon2022gt}, COSCI-GAN \cite{seyfi2022generating}, and EWGAN\cite{ren2019ewgan} focus primarily on the design of network framework and generator architecture, which achieve state-of-the-art results on several benchmarking datasets.